 An overdose of this medication is unlikely.
 If an overdose is suspected, seek emergency veterinary medical treatment.

 Do not use this medication in pets allergic to it or any of the individual ingredients.
-Do not use in dogs with perforated ear drums.
-Discontinue use of this medication and contact the veterinarian if hearing loss is noted during treatment.
+Do not use in dogs with perforated eardrums.
+Discontinue use of this medication and contact your veterinarian if hearing loss is noted during treatment.
 Treatment beyond 7 days may lead to prolonged wound healing.